BeautifulTovarisch/Notes/site/Notes/Mathematics/Calculus/Integration/Properties of the Integral of a Step Function.md

+# Properties of the Integral of a Step Function

 Using the properties of summations, we can establish helpful manipulations of the [[Step Functions#Definite Integral of a Step Function]], which end up generalizing to other functions later on.

 > [!abstract] Additive Property